Via-Operating/ViaOS/DEVNOTES.md

+## - Brad

+please can everyone be nice to me, i started this project in high school as a hobby, not where everyone is killing me about rifs?
+Just click [here](https://github.com/Via-Operating/RIFS).
+There's rifs, stop hurting me please

 ## - Theo

 so uhm, viaSh isn't done yet, viaSh.h still needs work.
 If you have any notes, please place them here so that we know what to do. thanks :)